FowlerLab/visseq/README.md

   2) KS-test p-values for each variant and feature, and
   3) Median and EMD values for each variant and feature,

-as well as the Jupyter Notebooks (in folders LMNA and PTEN) that contain the analysis for the paper "Image-based, pooled phenotyping at nucleotide resolution reveals multidimensional, disease-specific variant effects" (BiorXiv link pending).
+as well as the Jupyter Notebooks (in folders LMNA and PTEN) that contain the analysis for the paper ["Image-based, pooled phenotyping reveals multidimensional, disease-specific variant effects"](https://www.biorxiv.org/content/10.1101/2025.07.03.663081v1).

 First begin by creating a new conda environment (visseq) with Python 3.11 and then using pip to install the packages in "requirements.txt".
 One important dependency is [pycytominer](https://github.com/cytomining/pycytominer) which we use in our generation of variant profiles.